Managing Message Brokers

 Updating Message Brokers

-To update a message broker, you use the update
+To update a message broker, use the update

 type: MessageBrokerTypes.KAFKA,